syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-### Allow to select only one item in a group at a time
+### Allow to Select Only One Item in a Group at a Time

 To select only one item in a group at a time, use the [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemSelectionChangingEventArgs.html) event.
 If more than one item in the same group gets selected, already selected item will be removed from ListView’s SelectedItems.